 - You can position and resize the elements as per your need.

-- After that, double-click on CommandButton1.
+- Double-click on CommandButton1.

 - Then write the following code.
 This code will run when the CommandButton1 is clicked.